Breast Cancer Awareness & The Gut Microbiome: Fight Back With Food!

 Breast Cancer and Gut Health

-Always remember that over 70% of your entire immune system resides in your gut!
-Keeping your immune system strong is key to helping your body’s natural defense mechanisms remain on your side.
+Keep in mind that more than 70 to 80% of your entire immune system lives in your gut!
+Strengthening your immune system is vital to helping your body’s natural defense mechanisms protect you.

 Fortunately, you have the power to help ward off breast cancer by improving the balance of bacteria in your gut microbiome through the foods you choose to eat.
 Studies have shown that foods high in prebiotic fiber and fermented foods provide a big boost to gut health.